deepns/codegym/azure/az-900-notes.md

 - manage infrastructure as code. specify the desired state of the resources in declarative templates (**ARM Templates**).
 Much like managing kubernetes resources with spec files.
 - dependencies can be specified in the template.
 Azure takes care of the ordering and invoking the right tools to deploy the resources
 - ARM templates can be modular, nested, and also extended (with PowerShell or Bash scripts inline or externally sourced)
+- note: prior to the introduction of ARM in 2014, there existed the classic deployment model.
+Resources existed independently and required external coordination in managing multiple resources. more on that [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/deployment-models)

 ### Monitoring Tools